ezflashiv/EZ-Flash-IV-Client-2014/GBA-EZ-Flash-IV.md

 Some games require additional actions before usage.
 Download `GBA Tool Advance` tool and find a `IPS` file with a patch for a specific rom and apply it then burn as usual.

 For example, Advanced Wars should be patched using GBATA's SRAM patcher on the .GBA file first, then burned with the EZ-Link client with `patch save` unchecked.
+More details in [this thread](http://ezflash.sosuke.com/viewtopic.php?f=12&t=13261&hilit=advance+wars)

 ### Skin